yduan1115/ChronoPreH/README.md

 It's in R/FitCat_vi.R

-Also, there is a pdf file for the result figure generated using FitCat_vi of the test file.
+Also, there is a pdf file for the result figure generated using FitCat_vi in test/visualization/FitCat_visualization_test

 still working on the rest...
 also I'm trying to find a good dataset in R for testing...